Property Tax Protection Program

 Galveston County Informal Hearing Reductions

 While they are down in number, informal settlements had a lot of kick when it came to bringing in savings for taxpayers.
-24,211 informal settlements resulted in a reduction in 2023.
-Again, this was down from 2022 but was still the third-most ever seen.
-20,852 single family homes managed to land a reduction, while 3,359 businesses of various types did the same.
+22,744 settlements resulted in a reduction in 2024.
+Again, this was down from 2023 but was still one of the highest totals ever seen.
+18,651 single family homes managed to land a reduction, while 3,359 businesses of various types did the same.
 Commercial settlements have largely been on a flat trajectory in the previous few years, while residential properties have seen a downward trend.
+However, businesses did have their best year since 2017.

 Percent That Resulted in A ReductionSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.